How Dashly failed 27 hypotheses in a month and got 2x leads growth

 - hypothesis production,

 Hypotheses generation.
-A growth hypothesis is a venturesome suggestion that if we do something, users or customers will react in a certain way.
-And that will help us increase a certain metric by a certain value.
+A growth hypothesis is a venturesome suggestion that users or customers will react in a certain way if we do something.
+And that will help us increase a specific metric by a certain value.

 We state hypotheses by the “If…, then…” framework.
 After “If” we say what we want to do.
 After “then” we say what outcome we expect.